Frustrated? Confused? Overwhelmed? You’re in the right place! Let’s get started.

 If there was only one thing I could share with you it would be this: a gastroparesis diagnosis does not determine what the rest of your life will look like.

-If you have been in social media groups, I know that may sound hard to believe but please hear this: that picture is skewed.
+If you have been in social media groups, I know that may sound hard to believe, but please hear this: that picture is skewed.
 The people who are not struggling, whose lives do not revolve primarily around this diagnosis, are not posting about it on social media.
 They are out living their lives.

 It IS possible to live WELL with gastroparesis and the less time you spend thinking about gastroparesis, the more true that will be.
 Educate yourself.
 Figure out what works for you.
 Build a team of trusted practitioners.
 And then keep on living your life.